0xUb1k/0xUb1k.github.io/src/content/posts/babyheap/index.md

 ## tcache poisoning

 If this binary had **Partial RELRO** and was **non-PIE**, we could have allocated two chunks and then freed them.
 Once freed, both chunks would be placed into the `tcache` linked list, and where their data once resides, pointers to the next chunk in the linked list would now be written.
-By modifying the first chunk’s forward pointer to reference something like the GOT, the allocator would think that the second chunk is the GOT table.
+By modifying the last freed chunk’s forward pointer (first element in the tcache list) to point to something like the GOT, the allocator would think that the first deallocated chunk (second element in the tcache) is stored in the GOT table.

 :::warning
 From `LIBC-2.32` The forward pointer (`fd`) addresses saved in the freed tcache entries are **encoded** (mangled).